open/close all folders

 - Anime Hair

-- The Backwards R - His Code Name (and theme) Ж' (pronounced Zhe; it's a combination of a backwards K and K').
+- The Backwards Я: His Code Name (and theme) Ж' (pronounced Zhe; it's a combination of a backwards K and K').

 - Good Scars, Evil Scars

-- No Name Given/The Nameless - Do not need to spell this one out.
+- The Nameless: Do not need to spell this one out.

 - And SNK just acknowledged this by deleting K9999's picture from their KOF 10th Anniversary site.